assantos/eon_simulator/README.md

 'config.py': It defines the parameters of the simulator

-'simulator_eon.py': It contains EON imulator
+'eon_simulator.py': It contains EON simulator

-'estatistica.py': It performs estatical measures
+'run.py': It starts simulation of EON

 ### Installing